 In plain English: organizations must treat personally identifiable information (PII) in a manner that is secure from theft, destruction, or accidental loss.
 The call for the use of "appropriate technical or organizational measures" is a little fuzzy, and it's likely that GDPR's author were purposefully vague in mandating security steps, as these technologies and best practices are in a constant state of change.

 Without being too specific, the principle nevertheless encourages the use of well established best practices for cybersecurity - things like encrypting data in transit and at rest, using 2FA, and using tamper-evident logging to track who accesses data.

-While principle Six is the only one that explicitly focuses on security, our final principle focuses on what everyone really cares about: consequences.
+While Principle Six is the only one that explicitly focuses on security, no GDPR overview would be complete without talking about what everyone is concerned with: consequences.

 Principle Seven states, succinctly, that "the controller shall be responsible for, and able to demonstrate compliance with [the previous principles]."

 If you fail to demonstrate compliance with the previous six principles, the consequences can be dire: up to 20 million euros, or 4% percent of worldwide annual turnover, whichever is higher.

 And compliance is mandatory for any organization that collects, stores or processes the personal data of EU residents.
 It doesn't matter where your company is headquartered.
 Even companies that do not have a physical presence in the EU must comply with GDPR.